 \end{figure*}

 Due to the discussed kinematic differences between two configurations, the power profiles of the exoskeletons were different in both actuators, as is represented in Figure \ref{Fig_IdealExo_Power}.
-The profiles of power consumption of the biarticular actuators are different during the gait cycle except in the loading response and partially in mid-stance phases.
-The load carried by subjects causing different timing and magnitude than subjects walking with no load and the deviation of the profiles are higher for the \textit{loaded} subject, which both are observed in torque profiles as well.\\
+The profiles of power consumption of the biarticular actuators are different during the gait cycle except in the loading response and, partially, mid-stance phases.
+The load carried by subjects causing different timing and magnitude than subjects walking with no load and the deviation of the profiles are higher for the \textit{loaded} subject, both of which are observed in the torque profiles as well.\\

-Although the power profiles of hip actuators were roughly following the net joint power profile, the knee actuator profiles did not resemble the knee joint power.
-The mechanical work performed by the assistive devices were mostly positive work for both knee and hip actuators.
+Although the power profiles of hip actuators roughly followed the net joint power profile, the knee actuator profiles did not resemble the knee joint power.
+The mechanical work performed by the assistive devices was mostly positive work for both knee and hip actuators.
 The negative mechanical work in the biarticular exoskeleton can be harvested mostly during the initial-swing and mid-swing phases for the knee actuator and terminal phase for the hip actuator.
-Unlike the biarticular device, the monoarticular hip actuator performed practically no negative mechanical work, and the regeneratable work of the knee actuator is within both mid-stance and late-swing phases.
+Unlike the biarticular device, the monoarticular hip actuator performed practically no negative mechanical work, and the regeneratable work of the knee actuator was within both mid-stance and late-swing phases.

 \subsubsection*{Effect of Devices on Muscle Coordination}